Terms and conditions of sale

 16. Proof

-Between the Parties, interactions, operations on the network, electronic communications, connections and other electronic manipulations may be proven by means of .log files, e-mails and transaction files, which may be stored by MSE on electronic media.
-The customer accepts the evidential value of such data.
+Between the Parties, interactions, network operations, electronic communications, connections, and other electronic manipulations may be proven using .log files, emails, and transaction files, which may be stored by MSE on electronic media.
+The Client accepts the probative value of this data.
 This possibility of proof does not prevent the Parties from using any other means of proof authorized by law.

 17. Interpretation

 18.1.
-These GTC and the formation, performance and interpretation of the Contract are governed by Belgian law.
+These General Terms and Conditions of Sale and the formation, execution, and interpretation of the Contract are governed by Belgian law.

 18.2.
 Any dispute between the Parties relating to the formation, performance and interpretation of these GTS and the Contract that is not resolved amicably shall be subject to the exclusive jurisdiction of the French-speaking courts of Brussels.